mageplus/Mage_Test/README.md

 ### 3. Run it

-Then run this from your Magento root.
+Then clear cache and run this from your Magento root.

+    rm -rf var/cache/
     vendor/bin/phpunit UnitTests.php